mosaicnetworks/evm-lite-js/README.md

 ## Installation

-There are three main modules to interact with an EVM-Lite.
+There are currently 7 modules to interact with an EVM-Lite.

 You can install each one of them depending on the requirements of your project